The Perfect Planter for Growing Tomatoes

 Wooden planters have an old-school charm.
 There's no question their rustic appeal makes gardens feel a tad bit more connected to nature.

 But you must be wary of chemicals, as many receive treatments to improve their longevity.
-Those chemicals can leach into the soil and defeat a quest for organic gardening.
+Those chemicals can leach into the soil and defeat the quest for organic gardening.

 If you aren't concerned with aesthetics, grab a five-gallon bucket.
 It will easily hold determinate varieties.
 Just punch holes in the bottom for drainage.